pepijnKrijnsen/awesome_guide/README.md

 # An Awesome Guide

-The default rc.lua file is well commented, but AwesomeWM has some inconsistencies that may make it difficult to read for new users.
+The default rc.lua file is well commented, but it may still be difficult to read for new users.
 Learning the basics is a great way of understanding more complicated concepts later.

 I've been using Awesome for a year or two on and off.
 In that time I have tried adding some of my own functionality.
 As long as I was making minor edits to the